Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Quick Answer: The Safety First Rule

-Only use agricultural or garden “barn lime” (calcium carbonate) in your coop.
-Sprinkle it sparingly on the bare floor under the bedding to help dry damp spots and can reduce general odors by drying.
+The quick answer: Yes, you can use barn lime in a chicken coop, but only agricultural/garden “barn lime” (calcium carbonate).
+Sprinkle it sparingly on the bare floor under the bedding to help dry damp spots and reduce general odors by drying.
 Note: Agricultural (barn) lime is not recommended as a litter treatment in poultry houses because it raises litter pH and can increase ammonia release; if used in a backyard coop, apply only as a light drying layer under bedding and never when ammonia is present.

-Never use builder’s/hydrated lime (calcium hydroxide) or quicklime, as they are highly caustic and can chemically burn your chickens’ sensitive skin and respiratory systems.
+Never use hydrated lime in chicken coop areas, as it is highly caustic and will burn your chickens’ sensitive skin and respiratory systems.
 For controlling strong ammonia smells, focus on improving ventilation and consider proven litter acidifiers instead of barn lime.

 What Kind of Lime Is Safe for a Chicken Coop?